 Eastern Brown snakes as the name suggests, inhabit most of Eastern Australia.
 They can live in deserts, coastal areas, forests, open grasslands and postures but are not typically found in rainforests.
 They thrive in populated areas including farms, suburban towns with high human population or any areas with mice.
 Eastern brown snakes are mostly active during the day however young brown snakes can be found at night time.

 In Victoria, this species is wide spread except for the Ottways and Gippsland.
 I have found this species in the Northern and north Eastern parts of Melbourne but it can also be found in Western suburbs of Melbourne also.
 This is the 2nd most common snake in Melbourne.

 These are very fast moving snakes that have a reputation for being “aggressive” and having a “bad temper”.
 From my experience this is not the case unless you actually try to handle or kill one of these snakes.

 When given the opportunity, the eastern brown will flee if disturbed.
 However if the East Brown is provoked, it will raise the front part of the body off the ground winding into an “S” shape.
 Its mouth will gape open and be ready to strike forward.
 If you see a snake in this position, back away quickly but safely and remove all persons from the area.

 Do NOT in any circumstances try to handle one of these snakes.
 Only licensed snake catchers and snake handlers can properly deal with these snakes.
-In some cases, when severely provoked, the eastern brown has been known to chase away the aggressor biting repeatedly.
+In some cases, when severely provoked, the eastern brown can repeatedly strike but will not do so.